openstack/governance/goals/selected/consistent-and-secure-rbac.rst

    in future releases.

-At this point, operators must run keystone with ``enforce_scope=True`` since the deprecated policies will be gone.
+At this point, operators must run keystone with ``enforce_scope=True`` since the deprecated policies will be gone, and the default value for this specific option in keystone will be updated accordingly.
 They can also choose to run any service that's completed `Phase 1`_.
 This will require the operator to configure the service to use ``enforce_scope=True`` and ``enforce_new_defaults=True`` if they chose to adopt the new behavior for services that support it.

-This means that operators must use the correct scope when interacting with keystone or nova APIs (e.g., services, endpoints, domains, hypervisors, aggregates.)
+This means that operators must use the correct scope when interacting with services they've configured to enforce scope.
+For example, an operator will need a system-scoped token to manage domains or service endpoints in keystone.
+If the operator also deploys nova to enforce scope, they will need a system-scoped token to manage hypervisors or aggregates.

 Z-Release Timeline
 ^^^^^^^^^^^^^^^^^^

 #.
-Keystone implements `Phase 2`_ and the ``manager`` role
+Keystone implements `Phase 2`_ and updates policies to include the
+   ``manager`` role where applicable

    Keystone starts implementing support for ``manager`` across project, domain, and system scopes.
 Keystone has supported system-admin, system-member, and